SMerrony/easy_graphics/README.md

 * Image output as portable PPM files (other formats to follow)
 * Images of any size using whatever (integer) coordinate ranges you like
 * Simple set of graphics primitives provided
+* Basic turtle graphics are supported.
-* 24-bit colour, some basic colours predefined as constants
+* Images are 24-bit colour + 8-bit alpha, some basic colours predefined as constants

 ### Utility Subprograms
 * `New_Image` create a new image (canvas), prefilled with a colour
 * `HSV_To_RGB` convert colour values
-* `Write_PPM` create raw or plain PPM file from image
+* `Write_PPM` create raw or plain PPM file from image, Alpha is ignored

 ### Drawing Primitives
 * `Plot` a point on the image
+* `Set_Alpha` changes the transparenct of a point
 * `Fill` an entire image with a colour
 * `Line` draw a line between two `Point`s
 * `Rect` (filled or outline)